daquang/YAMDA/README.md

 * [The MEME suite](http://meme-suite.org/) (4.12.0).
 Appropriately enough, the MEME suite has many tools for processing FASTA and motif files.
 Among these are the fasta-shuffle-letters utility, which is useful for generating negative controls.
-MEME can also be installed easily enough through Anaconda:
+MEME can also be installed easily enough from its main website or through Anaconda:
 ```
 conda install -c bioconda meme
 ```